-- Framed Photo – Give the older sibling a special photo —perhaps of the three of you together — in a sentimental frame such as this frame from Etsy that features a version of the classic verse from Robert Munsch’s book, “We’ll love you forever, we’ll like you for always, as long as we’re living, our baby you’ll be.”
+- Framed Photo – Give the older sibling a special photo —perhaps of the three of you together — in a sentimental frame such as this personalized frame from Etsy that features a version of the classic verse from Robert Munsch’s book, “I’ll love you forever, I’ll like you for always, as long as I’m living, my baby you’ll be.”

 - Jewelry – A piece of jewelry will be a precious keepsake for older siblings to remind them of their parents’ love.
-Look at this precious mother and daughter bracelet set, which comes in various sizes to fit your little girl’s wrist.
+Look at this precious mother-and-daughter bracelet set, personalized with your daughter’s name.

 - Blanket – Big brothers or sisters can wrap up in a cozy personalized blanket to remember how loved they are.
 This beautiful, soft blanket is personalized with the child’s name and reads, “We love you to the moon and back.”